dotnet/docs/docs/framework/wpf/security-wpf.md

 |Application code|XAML resources that have a compiled code-behind.<br /><br /> -or-<br /><br /> XAML files that are added to a project with a build type of **Page**.|`pack://application:,,,/MyResourceFile` `.xaml`|

 > [!NOTE]
-> For more information about application data files and pack [!INCLUDE[TLA2#tla_uri#plural](../../../includes/tla2sharptla-urisharpplural-md.md)], see [WPF Application Resource, Content, and Data Files](./app-development/wpf-application-resource-content-and-data-files.md).
+> For more information about application data files and pack URIs, see [WPF Application Resource, Content, and Data Files](./app-development/wpf-application-resource-content-and-data-files.md).

  Files of these content types can be navigated to by either the user or programmatically: